-Gareth Southgate is receiving high praise for the positive management of the England football team in the 2018 World Cup.
+Gareth Southgate has been praised highly for the positive management of the England football team in the Euros 2021 as well as in the 2018 World Cup.

 Preparation and planning are crucial

 Don’t leave anything to chance.
 Being prepared will give a greater chance of success across all elements of business.

 You need skills and knowledge but a positive mentality and self-motivation will contribute at least an extra 20% to your work and output.
 Look after the mental health and wellbeing of yourself and your team to ensure the best chance of succeeding.